heuer/segno/docs/colorful-qrcodes.rst

 -----------

 The following examples show the results of all supported module colors.
-The unused colors are rendered as grey modules, the red modules show the usage of the keyword.
+The unused colors are rendered as grey or white modules, the red modules show the usage of the keyword.

 dark
 ~~~~